rcook/beginning-practical-haskell/part02.md

 * This is a module that is implicitly imported into every Haskell source file, unless this is explicitly disabled
 * We'll use a few Prelude functions to explore I/O in Haskell

-# Let's get a number from the keyboard and write it to the terminal
+# Read a number and do something to it

 ## The `print` function